Crop District 8 – Hudson Bay, Tisdale, Melfort, Carrot River, Humboldt, Kinistino, Cudworth and Aberdeen areas;

 Crop District 9AE – Prince Albert, Choiceland and Paddockwood areas

-Cropland topsoil moisture is currently rated as three per cent surplus, 76 per cent adequate, 20 per cent short and one per cent very short.
-Hay land and pasture topsoil moisture is rated as one per cent surplus, 80 per cent adequate, 18 per cent short and one per cent very short.
+Topsoil moisture conditions on cropland are rated as 19 per cent surplus, 76 per cent adequate, four per cent short and one per cent very short.
+Hay land and pasture topsoil moisture is rated as 12 per cent surplus, 84 per cent adequate and four per cent short.